a1120960/PAC-SWaP/README.md

 # INCLUSION
 - Clocks are included that are **portable**.
 This might be an obvious quality (for example the CSAC), or something that is stated in a publication.
 In a general sense it is a clock that can be moved and operate outside of the labratory.
 - Must have some perfromaance measured and available - publication, pre-publication, spec sheet etc

 ## Portabilty vs Deployability
 - At the moment the two terms will be used interchangeably.
 However they do have different meanings with respect to clocks:
     - **Portable**: A clock that can be taken outside the labratory, but not neccessarily taken anywhere.
-For example it may need specific power demands, vehicle access etc.
+For example it may need specific power demands, vehicle access, extended time to setup etc.
-    - **Deploayable**: A clock that can be moved and used across varied enviroments.
+    - **Deploayable**: A clock that can be moved and used across varied enviroments, can be setup and running quickly.

 # FOCUS